angular/angular/aio/content/guide/hierarchical-dependency-injection.md

 //...Omitting previous examples.
 The following applies to this section.

-Content projection: This is coming from content.
-Doesn't get to see puppy because the puppy is declared inside the view only.
+Content projection: The following is coming from content.
+It doesn't get to see the puppy because the puppy is declared inside the view only.

 Emoji from FlowerService: 🌻
 Emoji from AnimalService: 🐳